 Sponsorships for children and young people in Kenya

-The children and people in the rural areas of Kenya are largely left to fend for themselves.
-Whether it is infrastructure, education or medical care - little to nothing is available.
-This is different in the Mwzana village community on the Galana River, which is home to an aid project initiated by Markus and Birgit Dietz from Forchtenberg in Germany in 2014.
-The school built there has been recognised by the state for some time now.
+The children and people in rural areas of Kenya are largely left to fend for themselves.
+Whether it's infrastructure, education, or medical care, there is little to nothing available.
+This is not the case in the Mwzana village community on the Galana River, however, as it is home to an aid project initiated in 2014 by Markus and Birgit Dietz from Forchtenberg in Germany.
+The school built there has now been state-approved for some time.

-a) the procurement of the school uniform without which a child in Kenya is NOT allowed to go to school.
+a) the purchase of school uniforms, without which children in Kenya are NOT allowed to attend school

-b) the school fees due annually for the secondary school class after primary school.
+b) the school fees payable annually for the secondary school class following elementary school.

-Markus and Birgit who are now on site for a large part of the year try to find out which child has the potential and where support makes sense.
-This also takes into account the social situation of the family.
-So we are now gradually putting different profiles on the homepage and also integrating them
+Markus and Birgit, who now spend most of the year on site, try to identify which children have potential and where support would be most effective, taking into account the social situation of the family.
+We are now gradually adding various profiles to the homepage and linking them to

-Thus, this child can then be supported on a one-off or regular basis.
-And we also see to it that there is personal contact, if this is desired.
+This means that the child can be supported on a one-off or regular basis.
+We also ensure that there is personal contact if this is desired.

-By the way, everyone is welcome to visit the project directly - a "house" built to the west is available for guests and patrons/donors...
+By the way, everyone is welcome to visit the project directly—a Western-style "house" is available for guests and fathers/donors...

 Pendo

 Pendo is about 10 years old.
-She is a very helpful girl and also very diligent in doing the many tasks that need to be done in a community.
+She is a very helpful girl and also very diligent in carrying out the many tasks that need to be done in a community.
 For example, she is always the first to fetch water for the garden.

-Pendo has a good grasp of games that require computational skills, such as Yahtzee.
-So whenever it's a matter of counting, combining.
+Pendo has a good grasp of games that require mathematical skills, such as "Kniffel."
+In other words, anything that involves counting and combining.

-Future: Pendo has a well-developed social behaviour.
-Therefore, she would be suitable for school and vocational training as a teacher, educator or nurse.
+Future: Pendo has well-developed social skills.
+She would therefore be well suited to training as a teacher, educator, or nurse.

 Edwin Safari

-Edwin is a young man from the Mwanza community who strives for the future.
-His academic and personal qualities were so good that he could be sent to study at the Medical College Mombasa.
+Edwin is a young man from the Mwanza community who is striving to get ahead.
+His academic and personal qualities were so good that he was sent to study at Mombasa Medical College.

-However, this was only possible because he had a sponsor who provided the necessary support money.
-From primary school onwards, all pupils and students have to pay for their education themselves or find someone to support them.
-For the last semester we still need your support.
-One person has already stepped in, but Edwin needs several sponsors to raise the sum of about 7,200 Euros per year.
+However, this was only possible because he had a sponsor who provided the necessary financial support.
+From elementary school onwards, all pupils and students have to pay for their own education or find someone to support them.
+We still need your support for the last semester.
+Although one person has already stepped in, Edwin needs several sponsors to raise the sum of approximately 7,200 euros per year.

-Edwin's goal is to go back to his community to work as a doctor after graduation and some practical experience in the city.
-Too many people die because there is not the slightest medical care.
-Edwin wants to end this situation after his training.
+Edwin's goal is to return to his community after completing his studies and gaining some practical experience in the city, and to work there as a doctor.
+Too many people die because there is no medical care whatsoever.
+Edwin wants to put an end to this situation after completing his training.

 Martin

-Martin is one of 8 children of the single father David Ziro.
-Martin's mother left the father years ago.
+Martinisone of eight children of single father David Ziro.
+Martin's mother left his father years ago.

-The father David Ziro earns the money for the family's upkeep by selling homemade palm wine.
+David Ziro earns money to support his family by selling homemade palm wine.

-Martin is an intelligent and smart young lad.
-His willingness to help is very pronounced.
-He is very persevering in the things he does and when it comes to work, he "sticks to his guns" until the job is done.
-He is very talented at handicrafts and is always at the forefront when there is something to do.
+Martinisan intelligent and smart young man.
+He is particularly helpful.
+He is very persistent in everything he does and sticks with tasks until they are completed.
+He is very talented at manual work and is always at the forefront when there is something to be done.

 Samuel

-Samuel is the youngest of 10 children in the family.
+Samuelisthe youngest of 10 children in the family.
 The family lives in a hut on the village square.
-The Saro family is one of the poorest in the village because Francis cannot find permanent work.
-Francis occasionally works on construction sites around the village and sometimes earns up to 300 shillings (about 2.50 euros) a day.
+The Saro family is one of the poorest in the village because Francis cannot find steady work.
+Francis occasionally works on construction sites in the surrounding area and sometimes earns up to 300 shillings (approx. $2.50) a day.

-Samuel is a very bright, outgoing little boy.
-At the age of 4, he already has a great talent in language development: he speaks German, English, Swahili and the tribal language of the Giriama in an age-appropriate manner.
+Samuelisa very bright, outgoing little boy.
+At just 4 years old, he already shows great talent in language development: he speaks German, English, Swahili, and the Giriama tribal language at a level appropriate for his age.

-He even has the German children's songs "Alle meine Entchen" and "Die Affen rasen durch den Wald" in his repertoire by heart...
+He even has the German children's songs "Alle meine Entchen" and "Die Affen rasen durch den Wald" memorized in his repertoire...